barryclark/jekyll-now/_posts/2016-04-16-irc-chatops.md

 * [IRC - The secret to success of Open Source](https://developer.ibm.com/opentech/2015/12/20/irc-the-secret-to-success-in-open-source/)
 * [Is Slack the new LMS](https://medium.com/synapse/is-slack-the-new-lms-7d1c15ff964f#.m6r5c1b31)

 IRC-style communication has been around since the dawn of the Internet and continues to draw a large group of active users.
 As we strive to create an open and collaborative culture at Haufe, we felt that there was a need to complement the linear social-media style communication of somthing like Yammer with an active IRC-style chat model.
-As mentioned above, IRC style chat seems to encourage active exchange of knowledge
+As mentioned above, IRC style chat seems to encourage active exchange of knowledge and helps us in creating a [learning organisation](https://en.wikipedia.org/wiki/Learning_organization).

 But there is more.
 Based on the phenomenal success of Slack in the Software industry, companies are starting to experiment with Chatops as a new take on devops: